Variables

 This procedure tells you how many attributes a variable has, knowing

 the variable ID.
-You can call it with varid = nf95_global
+You can call it with varid = nf95_global to find

 out the number of global attributes.

-Strangely, although a procedure nf90_inq_varnatts
+Strangely, although a procedure nf90_inq_varnatts is mentioned in

-the documentation of nf90_inquire_attribute
+the documentation of nf90_inquire_attribute and

 this procedure does not exist in the Fortran 90 NetCDF interface.
 So